 How do we address this area and encourage self-belief?

 How can we make them feel good about themselves without feeling patronised?

-For a start, we need to give due importance to the area of gross/fine/motor/organisation by taking the time to work on these areas.
-This is a real issue and affects self-confidence in most of our daily lives as a dyspraxic and also for those with SPD and hypermobility.
+For a start we need to give due importance to the area of gross/fine/motor/organisation by taking time to work on these areas.
+This is a real issue and affects self confidence in most of our daily lives as a dyspraxic and also for those with SPD and hyper mobility.

 DCD can confuse many, from Ed Psych’s, friends, teachers and even close family members, all can appear fine for the short time we are in others company and this can be a problem in itself.
 Quite often we seem just like those without DCD when we are sitting or are relatively stationary… however, the very second we have to carry out a task we fall apart… for example, walking with a cup and we drop it, or walk into someone.